-All VET Student Loan amounts for full fee paying VET Student Loans students incurred on census days from 1 April 2020 to 30 June 2021 will not incur the usual 20 per cent loan fee.
-This follows the Australian Government announcement of the loan fee exemption in the Higher Education Relief Package on 12 April and further extension announcement on 30 September 2020.
-Students will not need to do anything for the exemption to be applied.
+All VET Student Loan amounts for full fee-paying VET Student Loans students incurred on census days from 1 April 2020 to 30 June 2021 did not incur the usual 20 per cent loan fee.
+This followed the Australian Government's announcement of the loan fee exemption in the Higher Education Relief Package on 12 April 2020 and further extension announcement on 30 September 2020.
+Students did not need to do anything for the exemption to be applied.
 Student VETSL debt records with the ATO will automatically reflect the loan fee exemption.